athenasbane/NeoKey_two_key_ardunino/README.md

 ### Me

-I'm a frontend software engineer with little to no knowledge of python, know that you use any code or guidance at your own risk.
+I'm a frontend software engineer with little, too no knowledge of python, know that you use any code or guidance at your own risk.
 Given my software experience I am very good at searching for information and debugging.
 Use this project as a resource not a step by step guide, this is meant to be a learning experience for you also, have fun and experiment for yourself you will likely find things that can be improved.
 If you do PLEASE TELL ME!

 ### Skills